truenas/documentation/content/CORE/GettingStarted/Install.md

 ## Prepare the Install File

 Physical hardware typically requires burning the TrueNAS installer to a device, typically a CD or removable USB device.
 This device is temporarily attached to the system to install TrueNAS to the system's permanent boot device.
-The .iso file can be used on IPMI as virtual media as well for headless installation
+For remote or headless installation, the .iso file can be used by setting up a virtual media CD in the IPMI.

 The method of writing the installer to a device varies between operating systems.
 Click **Windows** or **Linux** to see instructions for your Operating System, or **CD** for generic CD burning guidance.